Huginn18/huginn18/exploration/mimir.md

 ## Update
 Ok, I forgot about one important thig.
 Checking `project name` if project already exists user should be asked for a new name.

+# 26/02/2021
+New command is more or less done...
+Wait...
+BRB

+Ok, now that I'm done I need to figure out what to do next.
+I think the best thing to do right now would be to implement `list`, `add` and `delete` in that order. `list` will be a nice easy task, perfect after fuckery that occurred during implementation of `new` action.
+All of the remaining actions are pretty straight forward.
+I should be able to implement those in a day or two and start working on `qn` module.

+After that I need to take care of autocomplete.
+Not sure if I can do path autocomplete, I need to do more research.

+I'm still not sure how to make other modules compatible with `pm` module.
+Probably I will need to implement two kinds of commands, `<module> <action>` and `<module>-p <project name> <action>`.
+This looks like a reasonable and elegant solution which will be easy to implement and use.
+I still have some time to think about it.

+I was also thinking about using gh projects for kanban module.
+After some research and brainstorming I have decided that as much as possible should be done as plain text, also `gh cli` doesn't support projects and I'm to lazy to experiment with `gh api`.